Copacabana Fort revolt: Legacy

-The suicidal outcome of the revolt in Copacabana, and not the "uprising inspired by an indecisive Hermes da Fonseca”, became mythical, generating martyrs and an image of heroism that fed the idealism of the following movements.
-The myth generated was more important than the actual weight of the revolt.
-Sociologically it can be interpreted in terms of honor, romanticism, and virility.
-The lieutenants were young, idealistic, frustrated by not having fought in the First World War and attracted to the idea of sacrifice for the fatherland.
+The suicidal outcome of the revolt in Copacabana, and not the "uprising inspired by an indecisive Hermes da Fonseca", became mythical, generating martyrs and an image of heroism that fed the idealism of the following rebellions.
+The myth generated was more important than the actual impact of the revolt.
+Sociologically, it can be interpreted in terms of honor, romanticism, and virility.
+The lieutenants were young, idealistic, frustrated by not having fought in the First World War and attracted to the idea of sacrifice for the nation.

-The date of July 5 acquired symbolic value.
-The conspirators of the 1924 São Paulo Revolt had chosen several earlier start dates, going back to March 28, but had repeatedly changed them due to unforeseen circumstances.
-Under increasing pressure from the authorities, in late June they chose the anniversary of the 1922 uprising as the starting date.
+The date of 5 July acquired symbolic value.
+The conspirators of the São Paulo Revolt of 1924 had chosen several earlier start dates, going back to 28 March, but had repeatedly changed them due to unforeseen circumstances.
+Under increasing pressure from the authorities, in late June they chose the anniversary of the 1922 uprising as their starting date.
 In the deposition of Washington Luís in 1930, he was imprisoned in Fort Copacabana.
 The responsible generals did not clarify in their memoirs whether the symbolism and irony were deliberate.

-In the 1964 coup d'état, the Coast Artillery HQ, next to the Fort, was taken over by a group of 21 officers.
-The press erroneously reported the “taking of the Fort”, which had joined on its own before the event and did not participate in the attack.
-The magazine O Cruzeiro called the attackers “the 40 of the fort”.
+In the 1964 coup d'état, the Coastal Artillery HQ, next to the fort, was taken over by a group of 21 officers.
+The press erroneously reported the "taking of the fort", which had joined on its own before the event and did not participate in the attack.
+The magazine O Cruzeiro called the attackers "the 40 of the fort".

-In 1927, with the Prestes Column still in operation, deputy Maurício de Lacerda proposed a bronze monument to the "18 of the Fort”, but the Chamber of Deputies did not accept it.
-At the time, Army authorities considered Siqueira Campos to be a criminal.
+In 1927, with the Prestes Column still in operation, deputy Maurício de Lacerda proposed a bronze monument to the "18 of the fort", but the Chamber of Deputies did not accept it.
+At the time, army authorities considered Siqueira Campos to be a criminal.
 He died in 1930.
-The other surviving lieutenant from Copacabana Beach, Eduardo Gomes, had a long and distinguished career, becoming presidential candidate in 1945; at the time, his participation in 1922 was seen as a point of prestige.
+The other surviving lieutenant from Copacabana beach, Eduardo Gomes, had a long and distinguished career, becoming a presidential candidate in 1945; at the time, his participation in 1922 was seen as a point of prestige.
 The "18" received several tributes.
 In 1931, Barroso Street was renamed in honor of Siqueira Campos.
 In 1968, Newton Prado was buried in a monumental tomb in his hometown of Leme, after receiving honors.
-The revolt was reenacted in 1976, and the Army currently celebrates the memory of both revolutionaries and loyalists such as Setembrino de Carvalho and Tertuliano Potiguara.
-Fort Copacabana is no longer used for defense purposes, but is integrated into the Army Historical Museum, which favors the preservation of the memory of the event.
+The revolt was reenacted in 1976, and the army currently celebrates the memory of both revolutionaries and loyalists such as Setembrino de Carvalho and Tertuliano Potiguara.
+Fort Copacabana is no longer used for defense purposes, but is integrated into the Army's Historical Museum, which favors the preservation of the memory of the event.
 In Palmas, Tocantins, a monument with sculptures of "the 18" was inaugurated in 2001.

-The Copacabana Fort revolt is depicted in a highly sympathetic way in an early chapter of The Knight of Hope, Jorge Amado's 1942 biography of Luís Carlos Prestes.